FHA & VA Mortgages

 How do I obtain a Certificate of Eligibility (COE) to apply for a VA loan?

-Fill out VA Form 26-1880 (you can get the form here or from a RB Mortgage representative), contact the VA or one of our representatives can get the form for you.
+Fill out VA Form 26-1880 (you can get the form here or from a Domain Mortgage representative), contact the VA or one of our representatives can get the form for you.

 Still have mortgage questions?

 Loans subject to credit approval.
 Rates and terms subject to change without notice.
 Mortgage loans are available only on property in Texas.
-Origination fee program not available for short term loans, FHA or VA loans.
+Origination fees may apply.
 RBFCU NMLS# 583215.
-FHA/VA loans offered through RB Mortgage LLC (NMLS# 862516).
-RB Mortgage LLC is primarily owned by RBFCU Services LLC.
+FHA/VA loans offered through RB Mortgage LLC dba Domain Mortgage (NMLS# 862516).
+RB Mortgage LLC dba Domain Mortgage is principally owned by RBFCU Services LLC.
 RBFCU Services LLC is affiliated with Randolph-Brooks Federal Credit Union.